michaloblastni/BCI-working-from-distance/README.md

 The criteria will include i.e. the use of some type of signal from a distance for sensing or stimulating neural activity.
 The work could be experimentally evaluated in mice, rats, or other mammals (incl. people).

+At the very least, this systematic literature review will identify promising approaches for further investigation.

 # Preliminary findings
 1. Cellular signaling has multiple types including electric.
 Electricity in cells can be sensed by connecting a wire, amplifying the measured signal, and converting it from analog to digital.
 Electricity in cells can be also stimulated by attaching a wire and sensing some voltage.
 Alternatively, magnetic field can be measured or created to sense or stimulate cells.
 This is the electromagnetic theory.

 2. There are additional, more experimental approaches that include functional ultrasound to sense cellular activity.
 Cellular signalling can be also photonic.
 Other approaches need to be reviewed.

+The systematic literature review still needs to be designed and carried out by following an established methodology.

 # Evaluation